TimKaboti/startup/README.md

 - [x] **Node.js/Express HTTP service** - I use node.js and express
 - [x] **Static middleware for frontend** - public files expressed using express
-- [x] **Calls to third party endpoints** - 3rd party jokes and random facts indluded in competitor sreen
+- [x] **Calls to third party endpoints** - 3rd party jokes and random facts indluded in competitor screen
 - [x] **Frontend calls service endpoints** - forntend fetches and displays backend data such as obtaining ring numbers, match numbers and scores which it then shows the competitor.